 My name is Cheryl Causley.
-I am an enrolled member and Director of Housing for the Bay Mills Indian Community.
+I am an enrolled member and Direceach State represented by members of this Committee.

 I appear before you today in my capacity as Chairwoman of the National American Indian Housing Council.
 NAIHC was founded in 1974 and serves its members by providing invaluable training and technical assistance to its tribes and its tribal housing entities.
 Our membership is expansive, comprised of 274 members, representing 473 tribes and tribal housing organizations.